 FrSky’s Taranis Q X7 utilizes spring-loaded sticks, which automatically return to center positions.
 They make shifting between modes two and one a cinch.
 Additionally, it is a straightforward job to remove the springs if you would like a static throttle.

 Pilots can navigate the backlit menu with the center button and easy wheels.
-Along with also the Q X7’s full telemetry capacity is just one of its standout features.
+Along with also the Q X7’s total telemetry capacity is just one of its standout features.

 - Bright backlit LCD